 Collaboratively Connecting Ecological and Social Well-Being at Bruce Vento Elementary

-Made possible through a long-standing and close-knit working relationship with the district, our recent workshop with the Bruce Vento community demonstrates how regenerative design strategies can be fine-tuned to reflect the unique needs of a school’s students, teachers, and community members — not just an add-on prescribed by architects.
+Made possible through a long-standing and close-knit working relationship with the district, Cuningham’s workshop with the Bruce Vento community demonstrates how regenerative design strategies can be fine-tuned to reflect the unique needs of a school’s students, teachers, and community members — not just an add-on prescribed by architects.
+The result is a regenerative learning environment that makes play, connection to nature, and discovery foundational to the educational experience.

 Community Background